georgiaadams/meal.ly-FE/README.md

 ### Description

 This is an app that helps to reduce food waste.
 Everyday restaurants and supermarkets are throwing away tons of edible food.
-The app connects food providers such as restaurants and supermarkets that can give away the food they have left and end users, which would be people in need.
+The app connects food providers such as restaurants and supermarkets to people in need, so they can give away the food they have left.